 - epidural use

-Occasional urinary hesitancy is often not a cause for concern.
-However, if symptoms are persistent or recurring, a person should see a doctor.
+If a person experiences urinary hesitancy occasionally, it is not usually a cause for concern.
+However, if symptoms are persistent or recurring, the person should contact a doctor.

 - Did the urinary hesitancy come on suddenly or gradually?